ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/avl-tree/lessons/007_traversal.md

 Pre-order traversal visits the root before its children.
 It follows the pattern: root, left subtree, right subtree (NLR).

+### Practical Applications:
+- **Creating a Copy of a Tree**: The pre-order sequence can be used to reconstruct the tree
+- **Serializing a Tree Structure**: Converting a tree to a format that can be saved or transmitted
+- **Prefix Expression Evaluation**: Evaluating mathematical expressions in prefix notation

 ### Implementation:

 ```javascript